fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 console.log(promise2)
 ```

-Go to localhost:3000 (where your React application is hosted) and this should be printed to the console
+If you open <http://localhost:3000> in the browser, this should be printed to the console

 ![](../../images/2/16b.png)